-4. Definition of the design basis events
+T4.
+Definition of the design basis events

-- 4.1 Design basis events80 shall be defined based on the site specific hazard assessment. - 4.2 The exceedance frequencies of design basis events shall be low enough to ensure a high degree of protection with respect to natural hazards.
-A common target value of frequency, not higher than 10^{-4} per annum, shall be used for each design basis event.
+- T4.1 Design basis events79 shall be defined based on the site specific hazard assessment. - T4.2 The exceedance frequencies of design basis events shall be low enough to ensure a high degree of protection with respect to natural hazards.
+A common target value of frequency, not higher than 10-4 per annum, shall be used for each design basis event.
 Where it is not possible to calculate these probabilities with an acceptable degree of certainty, an event shall be chosen and justified to reach an equivalent level of safety.
-For the specific case of seismic loading, as a minimum, a horizontal peak ground acceleration value of 0.1g (where 'g' is the acceleration due to gravity) shall be applied, even if its exceedance frequency would be below the common target value. - 4.3 The design basis events shall be compared to relevant historical data to verify that historical extreme events are exceeded by a sufficient margin. - 4.4 Design basis parameters shall be defined for each design basis event taking due consideration of the results of the hazard assessments.
+For the specific case of seismic loading, as a minimum, a horizontal peak ground acceleration value of 0.1g (where 'g' is the acceleration due to gravity) shall be applied, even if its exceedance frequency would be below the common target value. - T4.3 The design basis events shall be compared to relevant historical data to verify that historical extreme events are enveloped by the design basis with a sufficient margin. - T4.4 Design basis parameters shall be defined for each design basis event taking due consideration of the results of the hazard assessments.
 The design basis parameter values shall be developed on a conservative basis.

-5. Protection against design basis events
+T5.
+Protection against design basis events

-- 5.1 Protection shall be provided for design basis events.
-A protection concept81 shall be established to provide a basis for the design of suitable protection measures. - 5.2 The protection concept shall be of sufficient reliability that the fundamental safety functions are conservatively ensured for any direct and credible indirect effects of the design basis event. - 5.3 The protection concept shall: - (a) apply reasonable conservatism providing safety margins in the design; - (b) rely primarily on passive measures as far as reasonable practicable; - (c) ensure that necessary accident management measures remain effective during and following a design basis event; - (d) take into account the predictability and development of the event over time; - (e) ensure that procedures and means are available to verify the plant condition during and following design basis events; - (f) consider that events could simultaneously challenge redundant or multiple SSCs, several units at multi-unit sites, site and regional infrastructure, external supplies and other countermeasures; - (g) ensure that sufficient resources remain available at multi-unit sites considering the use of common equipment or services; - (h) not adversely affect the protection against other design basis events (not originating from natural hazards). - 5.4 For design basis events, SSCs identified as part of the protection concept with respect to natural hazards shall be considered as important to safety. - 5.5 Monitoring and alert processes shall be available to support the protection concept when forewarning of the hazard is possible.
-Where appropriate, thresholds (intervention values) shall be defined to facilitate the timely initiation of administrative protection measures and to trigger the execution of pre-planned post-event actions (e.g. inspections).
+- T5.1 Protection shall be provided for design basis events.80 A protection concept81 shall be established to provide a basis for the design of suitable protection measures. - T5.2 The protection concept shall be of sufficient reliability that the fundamental safety functions are conservatively ensured for any direct and credible indirect effects of the design basis event. - T5.3 The protection concept shall: - (a) apply reasonable conservatism providing safety margins in the design; - (b) rely primarily on passive measures as far as reasonable practicable; - (c) ensure that measures to cope with a design basis accident remain effective during and following a design basis event;

-80 These design basis events are individual natural hazards or combinations of hazards (causally or non-causally linked).
+79 These design basis events are individual natural hazards or combinations of hazards (causally or non-causally linked).
 The design basis may either be the original design basis of the plant (when it was commissioned) or a reviewed design basis for example following a PSR.